Nidhi Chanani: Early life

-Career overview
+Career

 Chanani worked at non-profit organizations before entering the comics field.
 Chanani runs an online webseries and store titled EveryDayLoveArt.com, where she tries to capture the relevance for "ordinary everyday moments in our daily lives".
 Chanani explains that Pashmina is a story of a first-generation girl who is "trying to understand herself".

 She worked as a concept artist for the 2011 Australian film, Hannah and the Hasbian.
 She has also worked with Hasbro, Paramount Pictures and Disney.
 Other than her novel, Chanani has illustrated Misty: the Proud Cloud by Hugh Howey.
 Chanani has also been commissioned by Dark Horse Comics for a graphic novel based on Walt Disney Animation Studios' 1992 animated feature Aladdin titled Disney's princess: Jasmine's new pet.The graphic novel revolves around Jasmine and her pet tiger, Raja's, relationship when they first met.
 It was released in October 2018.
 Chanani has written and Illustrated a bilingual children book titled Shubh Raatri Dost (Good Night Friend) with Bharat babies.
 Her second graphic novel, Jukebox, was a collaboration with her husband Nick Giordano about two Muslim American cousins, Shaheen and Tannaz in San Francisco who find a magical jukebox that comes to their aid when Giovanni, Shaheen's father, goes missing.
 It was released on June 22, 2021.
 She illustrated the book I Will Be Fierce by Bea Birdsong, which was published on April 23, 2019 by Macmillan Publishers.

 Throughout her work Chanani has worked to represent normal problems that exist within families, as well as showcasing female characters of color dealing with issues of identity.
 She utilizes the visual medium of graphic novels and comics to utilize the storytelling through both written and visual mediums in order to portray aspects of her stories that cannot be demonstrated in only one medium.

 In March 2019, Netflix announced it will adapt Chanani's best selling graphic novel Pashmina into a CG animated musical with Gurinder Chadha set to direct.
+In December 2022, Chadha stated that the film was cancelled for unknown reasons.